 opt for religion on the religion-no religion continuum will be largely determined by the performance of the Catholic Church.
-Put bluntly, as the date. these evangelical groups congregations (many are independent) have directed much of their energies toward enhancing their own ministries.
-Resource providers such as Willow Creek Canada and the Evangelical Fellowship of Canada have given their attention primarily to strengthening Conservative Protestant congregations.
+Put bluntly, as the

 Catholic Church goes, so goes religion in the country.

 Conservative Protestants comprise only some 12% of the population.
 But they are a very vibrant player, with human and financial resources matched by few other groups, large or small.
 More than 6 in 10 are monthly-plus attenders, double the national level of participation.